Why Is Starbucks So Popular?

 How safe is WiFi at Starbucks?

-18. Company social responsibility
+18. Company Social Responsibility

 In terms of social responsibility, Starbucks has certainly has left its mark both locally and globally.